propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.32 - 2022-03-10 =
+* Added council tax band to properties and appraisals to comply with upcoming rule changes
+* Added 'All' filter to enquiries grid and ensure main enquiry list defaults to show only open enquiries
+* Added 'link' button to TinyMCE toolbar when full WYSIWYG editor enabled for full descriptions
+* Added 'Overdue' filter to management key dates lists
+* Renamed 'Property Rooms' to 'Property Descriptions' for clarity on where full descriptions should be entered

 = 1.5.31 - 2022-02-28 =
 * Added new [similar_properties] attribute 'matching_address_field' to specify only properties in same location are returned.
 Possible values include: address_two, address_three, address_four and location